simonmichael/hledger/bin/README.md

 To use these bin scripts you must ensure they are in your $PATH and runnable:

-- Shell scripts: you may need [bash], or to adapt the scripts for your shell.
+- Shell scripts: you may need [bash](https://www.gnu.org/software/bash), or to adapt the scripts for your shell.
 - Python scripts: you'll need python 3 and pip.
 - Haskell scripts: you'll need stack (<https://www.haskell.org/get-started>).
 Or if you know how, you can make them cabal scripts, or install their dependencies manually and use runghc/ghc.